-Program Title: Security Management and Administration CIP Numbers: 1743011202 Program Length: 60 credit hours SOC Code(s): 33-1099, 33-9032, 33-90331, 33-9093, 11-9199
+Program Title: Security Management and Administration

+SOC Code(s): 33-1099, 33-9032, 33-90331, 33-9093, 11-9199
-Refer to Rule 6A-14.030 (4), F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) degree.
-At the completion of this program, The student will be able to:

-01.0 Understand the purpose of crime prevention and analysis.
-The student will be able to:

-01.01 Discuss the importance of crime prevention in commercial profitability.
+At the At the completion of this program, The student will be able to: 01.0 Understand the purpose of crime prevention and analysis.
+The student will be able to: 01.01 Discuss the importance of crime prevention in commercial profitability.
 01.02 Discuss the utility and cost benefit of crime prevention schemes.
 01.03 List the justifications for crime prevention expenditures.
 01.04 Describe the importance of crime analysis in terms of evaluating crime prevention efforts.
 01.05 Explain the relationship between crime prevention and analytic techniques for liability reduction.
 02.0 Comprehend the methods and data sources for crime analysis.
-The student will be able to:

-02.01 Explain the importance of maintaining incident based databases.
+The student will be able to: 02.01 Explain the importance of maintaining incident based databases.
 02.02 Explain the process of acquiring public data on crime incidents.
 02.03 List the geographic scales of data compilation.
 02.04 Explain the utility of calls for service data.
 02.05 Describe the purpose and use of the Uniform Crime Report (UCR) and National Incident Based Reporting System (NIBRS) data sources.
 02.06 Describe the relative utility and proper usage of official and user collected data in determining vulnerabilities and effectiveness of crime prevention efforts.
 02.07 Define units of analysis, validity, and reliability.
 02.08 Discuss the research design in security analysis.
 02.09 Discuss the generalization of findings.
 02.10 List the basic statistical inferences in security research.